RussellHankins/websocket-chat-server/README.md

 		Returns an error if the chatroomid wasn't found.
 	getchatroomlist(messageid)
 		Returns a list of all chatrooms.
-The list is returned with the chatroomlist command. getsnaps(messageid)
+The list is returned with the chatroomlist command. getsnapcount(messageid) - Not finished.
+		Gets the number of snaps you have.
+Returns a snapcount message or an error message if you're not logged in. getsnaps(messageid)
 		After calling this, all of your snaps will start being sent to you.
 		They will be snap messages (see message types below).